Harrison Bader Player Props: Yankees vs. Astros

-On Thursday, Harrison Bader (.344 on-base percentage in past 10 games, 58 points above season-long percentage) and the New York Yankees play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:15 PM ET.
+After hitting .303 with three doubles, a walk and two RBI in his past 10 games, Harrison Bader and the New York Yankees face the Houston Astros (who will start Hunter Brown) at 7:05 PM ET on Friday.

-In his last appearance, he went 1-for-4 with a double against the Rays.
+In his last game he had a hitless performance (0-for-3) against the Astros.

 Harrison Bader Game Info & Props vs. the Astros